 In addition to my faith being rocked, I had been feeling horribly hurt, betrayed and let down by God and those who claimed the name, “Christian,” and had just received word of my father’s death when it happened.
 I broke; immediately spiraling out of control into critical depression and hopelessness.
-Later I came to understand I had a major breakdown so severe it seriously impacted me physically, emotionally and spiritually, and couldn’t even function enough to care for my family.
+Later I came to understand I had a major breakdown so severe it seriously impacted me physically, mentally, emotionally and spiritually—unable to function enough to care for my family.
 I experienced what it meant to be a “basket case”; I had also arrived at a life-changing crossroad.

-I knew instinctively i could not continue going forward on the path I was on.
-But my hurt and pain with all things “God” went deep.
-So I was confronted with a critical choice: do I turn one way and grudgingly recommit myself to follow Christ in spite of feeling betrayed by Him?
+I knew instinctively I could no longer continue on the path I was on.
+My hurt and pain with all things “God” went massively deep.
+So I was confronted with a critical choice: do I turn one way and grudgingly recommit myself to follow Christ in spite of how I felt about him and his people?
 Or do I turn in the opposite direction, calling it quits on God and the Church?
-Why not just walk away from it all, and escape the pain by putting them all behind me and just living life wherever it takes me?
+Why not just walk away from it all, and escape the pain by putting them all behind me and just live life the best I could—wherever it took me?

-With that answer I instinctively knew the problem lay somehow with me, not God, and knew I needed to go back to “Square One” in the Christian faith and walk.
+With those answers I instinctively knew the problem was with me, not God.
+I then took myself back to “Square One” in the Christian faith and walk.
 Of course I now realize it was God helping me work through all the trauma.
 But I didn’t know it then.
-I desperately needed to discover who God REALLY is and what HE has promised and shown us about Himself and following Him—not what I had mistakenly grown to believe, expect or imagine Him (or life) to be.
+I desperately needed to start over to discover who God REALLY is and what HE has promised and shown us about Himself and following Him—not cling to what I had mistakenly grown to believe, expect or imagine Him (or life) to be.
 I had been living with unreal expectations but didn’t know it.

 Even now though, like us all, I still struggle in various ways from time to time.
-For life (and, yes, people too) can truly be the pits at times!
-And we may not always understand God’s way of doing things, nor why he allows certain things to happen to us in this world; but we can truly trust and know that through the ever-changing challenges and blessings of life, HE knows what He’s doing by allowing each of those things in our life too.
+For life (and, yes, people too) can truly be the pits at sometimes!
+And we may not always understand God’s way of doing things, nor why he allows certain things to happen; but I’m truly thankful I’ve learned we can truly trust and know that through the ever-changing challenges and blessings of life, HE knows what He’s doing by allowing each of those things in our life too.
 I find it comforting that we can know it’s serving a divine purpose for our good.
 And THAT will never change.
-He remains forever the same: Like the litany says, “God is good… all the time.”
-And then the reverse, “All the time… God is good.”